 An exchange on the essay “Nuclear Abolition: The Road from Armageddon to Transformation" by David Krieger, featuring Andreas Bummel, David Barash, Richard Falk, Anna Harris, Judith Lipton, Ian Lowe, Hiroo Saionji, and Lawrence Wittner, with a response from the author.

 In a world of spiraling ecological and social crises, where does one find hope?
 Eco-philosopher Joanna Macy discusses how understanding the interdependence of our world prepares us for the fight to improve it.

 An implacable and inclusive feminism remains essential for building the larger solidarity politics and economics we need for a Great Transition that eliminates oppression of all kinds.

-An exchange on “Feminism and Revolution: Looking Back, Looking Ahead," featuring Anamaria Aristizabal, Lourdes Benería, Susan Butler, Kavita Byrd, Arturo Escobar, David Fell, Miki Kashtan, Khawar Mumtaz, and Noha Tarek, with a response from the author.
+An exchange on the essay “Feminism and Revolution: Looking Back, Looking Ahead" by Julie Matthaei, featuring Anamaria Aristizabal, Lourdes Benería, Susan Butler, Kavita Byrd, Arturo Escobar, David Fell, Miki Kashtan, Khawar Mumtaz, and Noha Tarek, with a response from the author.

 In a world of diminished nation-states and global capital, social movements need to think and act differently.
 Michael Hardt explores how.

 The human rights movement serves as inspiration and guide for the larger movement of systemic transformation.
 Human rights are inherently supranational and expansive, so that each triumph opens a new front in a widening circle of rights.